 Here comes the role of the radiator pressure cap.
 The radiator cap consists of a spring-loaded valve mechanism that will respond to higher pressure.
 When the pressure inside reaches above 15 PSI, the pressure cap valve is activated and the coolant flows to the coolant tank until the pressure gets to a normal level.

 When the system cools down, the vacuum inside the system sucks back the coolant from the expansion tank.
 In case if there is too much pressure buildup in the system due to trapped air or other failures, the coolant in the expansion tank will be pushed out through the overflow hose.

-The thermostat is basically a valve which has a main function to regulate the flow of the coolant and ensures that proper operating temperature of the engine is maintained.
+The thermostat is basically a valve that has a main function to regulate the flow of the coolant and ensures that the proper operating temperature of the engine is maintained.
 It will always be covered in the coolant so that the temperature can be sensed.
-The thermostat main parts are: frame, charge cylinder, main valve, main spring, bypass valve, and secondary spring.
+The thermostat’s main parts are the frame, charge cylinder, main valve, main spring, bypass valve, and secondary spring.

 The bypass stays open when the engine is cold so the coolant can pass through the radiator and recirculates through the engine.
 This helps the engine to heat up to operating temperature quickly.
 Once the engine heats up, so does the coolant.

 When the coolant reaches a temperature between 160 and 190 Fahrenheit, the bypass valve closes and the main valve opens.
 This allows the cold coolant from the radiator to flow to the engine side, and the hot coolant from the engine side to flow to the radiator.

 The coolant temperature sensor has the main function to monitor the engine temperature.
 The ECU will use this data to manage fuel injection and ignition time.
 Some engines have more than one coolant temperature sensor.
 The data is also used to control the radiator fan and to update the temperature gauge on the driver console.